GoogleContainerTools/container-diff/README.md

 ```
 type PackageDiff struct {
-	Packages1 map[string]PackageInfo
+	Packages1 []PackageOutput
-	Packages2 map[string]PackageInfo
+	Packages2 []PackageOutput
 	InfoDiff  []Info
 }
 ```

-Packages1 and Packages2 map package names to PackageInfo structs which contain the version and size of the package.
+Packages1 and Packages2 detail which packages exist uniquely in Image1 and Image2, respectively, with package name, version and size info.
 InfoDiff contains a list of Info structs, each of which contains the package name (which occurred in both images but had a difference in size or version), and the PackageInfo struct for each package instance.

 #### Multi Version Package Diffs